Harriet Hall

-Harriet A. Hall (July 2, 1945 – January 11, 2023) was an American family physician, U.S. Air Force flight surgeon, author, science communicator and skeptic.
+Harriet A. Hall (July 2, 1945 – January 11, 2023) was an American family physician, U.S. Air Force flight surgeon, author, science communicator, and skeptic.
 She wrote about alternative medicine and quackery for the magazines Skeptic and Skeptical Inquirer and was a regular contributor and founding editor of Science-Based Medicine.
 She wrote under her own name or used the pseudonym "The SkepDoc".
 After retiring as a colonel in the U.S. Air Force, Hall was a frequent speaker at science and skepticism related conventions in the US and around the world.

 Early life and education

 Harriet Anne Hoag was born on July 2, 1945, in St. Louis, Missouri.
 The oldest of four siblings, she was raised in the View Ridge neighborhood of Seattle, Washington.
 While in her teens, she began to question her Methodist upbringing, later becoming an atheist.

 Hoag attended the University of Washington, where she was awarded a baccalaureate degree in Spanish language and literature.
 She went on to the University of Washington School of Medicine to earn a Doctor of Medicine in 1970.

 In 1971, Hoag did an internship at David Grant USAF Medical Center in California.
 She was then stationed in Spain for seven years as a general medical officer.

-Hoag pursued aerospace medicine to become a flight surgeon, graduating in 1979, when she also became certified in family medicine.
-She began her assignment at Francis E. Warren Air Force Base in Wyoming where she met and married Kirk Albert Hall, Jr..
-She was the second woman to do her medical internship in the Air Force and was the first female graduate of the Air Force family to practice residency at Eglin Air Force Base in Florida.
+Hoag pursued aerospace medicine to become a flight surgeon, graduating in 1979 and becoming certified in family medicine.
+She began her assignment at Francis E. Warren Air Force Base in Wyoming, where she met and married Kirk Albert Hall, Jr. She was the second woman to complete her medical internship in the Air Force and was the first female graduate of the Air Force family medicine residency at Eglin Air Force Base in Florida.